jacob-mennell/yahooFinanceStocks/README.md

 ## StockExplore Module.
 This provides the following methods to analyse a list of stocks: plot_stock_price(), plot_trade_volume(), plot_volatility(), plot_rolling_average(), plot_cumulative_returns(), plot_future_trend(stock).
 These are
-listed in the StockExplore.py script and called in the analysis.py script.
+listed in the StockExplore.py script and called in the analysis.py and predictive_analysis.ipynb script.
 Plotting of the future trend uses the Facebook Prophet Model.

 Facebook Prophet Model: https://facebook.github.io/prophet/